Homemade Tomato Soup is made with fresh tomatoes and just a handful of other wholesome ingredients. You’ll never want it store bought again!

 - Drizzle flavored olive oil on top (I used Pesto Oil that was fantastic)

 - Add favorite fresh or dried herbs to the recipe to change the flavor.
-Favorites include: basil, thyme, dill, parsley, rosemary or oregano.
+Favorites include: fresh basil, thyme, dill, parsley, rosemary or oregano.

 - Dried herbs: toss 1 teaspoon in when sautéing the onions.